Diffusion Recommender Models and the Illusion of Progress: A Concerning Study of Reproducibility and a Conceptual Mismatch: Results

 \paragraph{Artifacts Availability and Consistency} The authors share a link to a public GitHub repository.\footnote{\url{https://github.com/YiyanXu/DiffRec}} The repository contains both the implementation of the proposed models as well as the models checkpoints used in the experiments.
 Data splits are shared for the clean and ``natural noise'' datasets.
 Data splits for the ``random noise'' datasets are missing.
 Since the code for splitting and preprocessing the data is not provided, we could not conduct the reproducibility experiments on the random noise dataset versions.
 Additionally, the repository does not include implementations of the baseline models or the code used for training and optimizing them.

 Regarding consistency, we observed discrepancies between the dataset split ratios reported in the paper and those found in the shared splits.
 The paper states a 7:1:2 ratio, but our analysis suggests the actual split is closer to 7:2:1.
 Moreover, we discovered that the Yelp natural noise dataset contains a small number of overlapping interactions between the training, validation, and test sets (5,192 interactions, less than 0.004\%).
 Based on their small number we expect minimal impact on the model's effectiveness.
 Nonetheless we preserved the test set as-is and eliminated from the validation set the interactions that were present in the test set, followed by removing from the training set the interactions that were already present in the validation and test sets.
 Another issue concerns the pretrained item embeddings required for L-DiffRec and LT-DiffRec.
 While these embeddings are shared, no details are provided about how they were generated, including which LightGCN implementation was used and how hyperparameters were chosen.
-For this reason, it is not possible to conduct a full reproducibility attempt for this part.
+For this reason, it is not possible to conduct a full reproducibility attempt for this part.\footnote{After publishing the first version of this manuscript on arXiv, we were contacted by the authors, with whom we had several exchanges to identify the correct configuration to reproduce the results reported in the original papers.
+While the new configuration they provided improved the results, the overall outcome of our analysis remains unchanged.
+In this section, we report the results obtained with the new configuration, and we provide a comparison between this configuration and the hyperparameters we originally derived from the available artifacts in Appendix \ref{app:diffrec}.}

 Overall, we find that the provided artifacts are \emph{not complete} and \emph{not fully consistent} with the descriptions in the paper.

 \paragraph{Methodological Issues} The paper proposing DiffRec reports seven baselines, which include six neural models for top-n recommendation, one neural model for sequential recommendation and an earlier model based on matrix factorization (\MFBPR)~\cite{DBLP:conf/uai/RendleFGS09}.
 However, not all of them are used for all experimental configurations.
 The paper reports the ranges for some of the hyperparameters for almost all models; however, those ranges are often restricted to three or four values and some fundamental ones \eg embedding sizes, are not consistently reported for all baselines.
 For other hyperparameters, fixed (default) values are used without sufficient justification and the paper does not mention how the optimal hyperparameters for the baselines were determined.